Brad Sherman: Housing

-Internet policy
+Internet

 In 2011, Sherman co-sponsored SOPA, a controversial copyright bill.
 His 2012 opponent, Howard Berman, was an original co-sponsor of SOPA.

-Cryptocurrency

-On March 14, 2018, Sherman made highly critical remarks about Bitcoin, cryptocurrency, and initial coin offerings.
-He started his prepared remarks by saying, "Cryptocurrencies are a crock".
-He further said, on Congressional record, that all Bitcoin does is allow "a few dozen men in my district to sit in their pajamas on their couch all day and tell their wives they are going to be millionaires".
-He further suggested that Bitcoin provides no value to the real economy, asking: "When you buy a Bitcoin, are you helping build a new factory?"
-On July 18, 2018, Sherman called for a ban on dealing in or mining of cryptocurrencies by U.S. persons and said that use of cryptocurrencies as a medium of exchange is useful only to people facilitating narcotics trafficking, terrorism, and tax evasion.

-LGBT
+LGBT issues

 Sherman strongly supports LGBT rights.
 He earned a 100% rating from the Human Rights Campaign, the nation's largest LGBT rights group, in the 114th, 113th, and 112th Congresses.
 Sherman is a member of the LGBT Equality Caucus and supports same-sex marriage.
 He voted for the Don't Ask, Don't Tell Repeal Act of 2010.
 Sherman was an original co-sponsor of Representative Jared Polis's Student Non-Discrimination Act.
 Sherman is also a co-sponsor of the Employment Non-Discrimination Act.
 In 2009, he voted for the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act, which imposes additional federal penalties for crimes motivated by hatred on the basis of race, religion, or actual or perceived sexual orientation.